JasonEl1/seasonal-wallpaper/README.md

 Create a master folder to store all wallpaper images and folders.
 This can have any name.

-Within the master folder, create the following 8 sub-folders or use the below shell script inside the master folder to do so:
+Within the master folder, create the following sub-folders or run the below shell script inside the master folder:

 /Spring-Day
 /Spring-Night
 /Summer-Day
 /Summer-Night
 /Autumn-Day
 /Autumn-Night
 /Winter-Day
 /Winter-Night

 Important: Each sub-folder should contain a file called name.txt which contains the name of the folder.
+This is because the current wallpaper folder will be renamed to `Active` by the tool.

 ```
 folders=("Spring-Day" "Spring-Night" "Summer-Day" "Summer-Night" "Autumn-Day" "Autumn-Night" "Winter-Day" "Winter-Night")